Loading...

 Update an agent

-Updating an agent generates a new version.
+Updating an agent generates a new version when the configuration changes.
 Pass the current version to ensure you're updating from a known state.

 Update semantics